audaciaconsulting/Audacia.CodeAnalysis/dotnet-roslyn/config/Audacia.CodeAnalysis/README.md

 ## IDE Support

-You must be using Visual Studio version 16.5+ or Rider version 2020.2+ for .editorconfig support.
+You must be using Visual Studio version 17.0+ (Visual Studio 2022) or Rider version 2021.3+.

 ### Rider Support